Best Sports Betting Apps USA

 Let’s explain why some of them do not make the grade.
 As we test the apps individually, we look at the functionalities, is the interface easy to use, is it simple to place a bet on sports, because if the betting app is not user-friendly we feel that it wouldn’t be right adding it to the list of the best American betting apps.
 That’s why we test each app thoroughly before reviewing them.

-States with full legal sports betting – Our top 3 mobile sportsbooks/ apps
+States with fully legal sports betting – Our top 3 mobile sportsbooks/ apps

-New Jersey is already up and running to accommodate sports betting at venues and online.
+New Jersey is already up and running to accommodate US sports betting apps at venues and remotely throughout state lines.
 There are a number of casinos and bookmakers who already have their offerings live and available to bet on.
 You can check out which betting companies are currently open for online wagering from our New Jersey guide below.

 New Jersey betting apps guide – Find the best apps and everything you need to know on how to bet in the state.